-Data source Description defaultobjectserver The default ObjectServer data source.
-The defaultobjectserver data source is configured during the installation, when you create an instance of the Impact Server.
-ITNM The ITNM data source is used with ITNM and the ITNM DSA.
+Data source Description ITNM The ITNM data source is used with ITNM and the ITNM DSA.
 ReportsHSQLDB ReportsHSQLDB represents the database where the reporting data is stored.
 SocketMediatorDataSource The SocketMediator data source is used with the Socket DSA.
 XmlDsaMediatorDataSource The XmlDsaMediator data source is used with the XML DSA.
 URL The URL data source contains the predefined data type document.
 You cannot edit the URL data source but you can add additional data types.
 Schedule The Schedule data source contains the predefined data type schedule.
 You cannot edit the schedule data source but you can add additional data types.
-Statistics fx The Statistics data source contains the hibernation data type.
+Statistics fit The Statistics data source contains the hibernation data type.
 You cannot edit the statistics data source or add additional data types.
 Internal The Internal data source contains the following predefined data types, TimeRangeGroup, LinkType, and FailedEvent.